gubisim/design-notes/README.md

         - Studies show that providing the total amount of steps of front to the user increases form completion significantly.
         ![Form Stepper](examples/form-stepper.png)
 - Placeholders
-    - Avoid placeholders as description for the input
+    - Avoid using placeholders as description for the input
         ![Placeholder as description](examples/placeholder-description.png)
         - Using placeholders as description is bad practice due to losing your description when you input anything.
           - Instead place the description below the input, making sure to keep visual hierarchy
-    - Avoid placeholder as label
+    - Avoid using placeholders as the input label
         ![Placeholder as label](examples/placeholder-label.png)
         - When using placeholder as label you lose the input label.
         - This can be okay if you are using floating placeholders (placeholder moves to label when there is input).